 It's an exciting time to be part of Shocker Nation!
-To give you a sense of the pace of change on our campus, here's a timeline of the remaking of WSU over the past five years.
+To give you a sense of the pace of change on our campus, here's a timeline of the remaking of WSU over the past six years.

 (Major building/facility openings in bold)